An Elevated, Silky Smooth Sauce For Seafood!

 Expert Tips So Your Sauce Doesn’t Break!

-- Don’t add the butter too quickly!
+- Don’t add the butter too quickly.
 Allow each cube of butter to melt into the sauce before adding more.
-We recommend adding 2-3 pieces of butter at a time, but the butter must be cold!
+You should only add 2-3 pieces of cold butter at a time.

-- Keep the sauce at the proper temperature and be patient.
-When you add the butter, keep the temperature at low heat, no higher.
-You can’t rush the process or you’ll have a broken sauce.
+- Use the proper temperature and be patient.
+When you add butter, keep the temperature at low heat, no higher.
+Rushing the process = broken sauce.

-- Do not let the mixture come to a boil after adding the butter!
-This will cause the sauce to separate.
+- Do not let the mixture come to a boil after adding the butter.

-For a smoother sauce, strain it through a fine-mesh strainer after adding the butter.
-We love the texture that shallots add, but you can strain it if you prefer.
+For a smoother sauce, you can strain it through a sieve or fine-mesh strainer after adding the butter.
+I love the texture that shallots add, but you can strain it if you prefer.

 Beurre blanc was made for seafood!
 Try it spooned over roasted salmon, pan seared scallops, Chilean sea bass, shrimp, steamed or grilled lobster!
 It’s honestly delicious with any fish or shellfish.
 Chicken, roasted vegetables, and potatoes are also fantastic with a drizzle of citrus beurre blanc.

-When stabilized with heavy cream, beurre blanc will last for up to 3 days in a fridge, or up to 1 month in a freezer.
+When stabilized with heavy cream, beurre blanc will last for up to 3 days in a fridge.
 Reheat it gently over low heat before serving.
+While it’s possible to freeze, the sauce will likely crystalize and lose its silky smooth texture (which is why I recommend enjoying it fresh).

 Variations To Try

-You can also add other citrus juices to the sauce, such as lime juice or grapefruit juice.
+- Try other citrus juices or zest, such as lime juice or grapefruit juice.

-This French butter sauce is quick and easy to make, and it’s sure to impress your guests.
-So next time you’re looking for a delicious and versatile sauce to add to your meal, give citrus beurre blanc a try.
+The next time you’re looking for a delicious and versatile sauce to add to your meal (especially French recipes you make at home!), definitely give citrus beurre blanc a try.
+I can’t wait to hear what you think!

 Equipment